SillyTavern/SillyTavern/.github/readme.md

 ### I like your project!
 How do I contribute?

 1. Send pull requests.
 Learn how to contribute: [CONTRIBUTING.md](../CONTRIBUTING.md)
-2. Send feature suggestions and issue reports using established templates
+2. Send feature suggestions and issue reports using the provided templates.
-3. Read the readme file and the documentation before asking anything
+3. Read this entire readme file and the check the documentation website first, to avoid sending duplicate issues.

 ## Key Features

 * Advanced text generation settings with many community-made presets
 * World Info support: create rich lore or save tokens on your character card
-* Group chats: multi-bot rooms for characters to talk to you or each other
+* Group chats: multi-bot rooms for characters to talk to you and/or each other
-* Rich UI customization options: theme colors, background images, and more
+* Rich UI customization options: theme colors, background images, custom CSS, and more
 * User personas: let the AI know a bit about you for greater immersion
 * Built-in RAG support: add documents to your chats for the AI to reference